-- Dip whole, rinsed strawberries into melted semisweet chocolate, then place on waxed paper and chill until chocolate hardens. - Add crushed strawberries to fresh lemonade or limeade. - Make a refreshing strawberry cooler by combining equal amounts of sliced strawberries, low-fat or fat-free yogurt and milk in a blender.
-Sweeten with honey to taste.
+- Dip whole, rinsed strawberries into melted semisweet chocolate, then place on waxed paper and chill until chocolate hardens. - Add crushed strawberries to fresh lemonade or limeade. - Make a refreshing strawberry cooler by blending equal amounts of sliced strawberries, plain Greek yogurt or silken tofu, and 1% milk.
+Sweeten with a bit of honey to taste.